-Almost every skill you acquire should have potential relevance and value for future healthcare management jobs.
+Almost every skill you acquire should have potential relevance and value for future health manager jobs.
 The idea of a business administration course is to develop versatile skills that can be applied in any industry.
 You'll gain a combination of business management competencies and health administration knowledge.

-Demand for healthcare services, and healthcare managers, shows no sign of slowing.
+Demand for health-related services, and healthcare managers, shows no sign of slowing.
 Rising incomes and a growing list of treatments and services makes healthcare one of the most rapidly growing employment sectors.

 Job projections for Australia include a 15.5% increase in the employment of Health Professions over the next 5 years to 771,000.
-Wherever healthcare professionals and other health workers are employed, so are healthcare managers at various levels.
+Wherever medical, therapy and other health workers are employed, so are healthcare managers at various levels.
 And remember that an MBA is a business management qualification with value across industries.

 - aged care residence manager